Digital Video Articles, Tutorials, Guides & Q & A

 You’ve learned why Malware and viruses can’t easily attack your smart TV.
 Still, it’s better to be safe than sorry.

-Here the simple preventive measures you can take to prevent malware or viruses intruding your smart TV system.
+Here are the simple preventive measures to keep malware or viruses from intruding into your smart TV system.

 Run Frequent Malware or Virus Scans